Japanese / English

 … Captured image data can be easily enlarged and viewed in high resolution.
 Digital images captured in high resolution can be easily expanded to become digital galleries.

 … We successfully digitized all objects within the museum’s paintings (about 250 objects).

-We have worked with a wide variety of institutions abroad, including the Grand Egyptian Museum, East London University, Xi’an Jiaotong University, University of New South Wales, City University of Hong Kong, Republic of Korea National University, and Sherwood Digital Images, Inc.
+We have worked with a wide variety of institutions abroad, including the Grand Egyptian Museum, East London University, Xi’an Jiaotong University, University of New South Wales, City University of Hong Kong, Republic of Korea National University, SunM Color Co., Ltd., and others.

 Delivery of high-definition scanners "Niji-H," "Niji-S."

 Full-spectrum high resolution scans, IR and multi-band scans for pigment content analysis.

 Based on advanced scanning and analysis technologies, we have scanned temple treasures, artwork and cultural assets, both in Japan and abroad, in high-definition digitization of 8000 dpi and higher.

 Shokoku-ji Jotenkaku Museum（2018）

 We scanned "Syaka Sanzon-zu" painted by Jyakuchu Ito.